 PSYCHOLOGICAL ISSUES TREATED AT PSYCHOLOGY HOUSTON, PC

 Anxiety is the most common of all psychological issues, in both children and adults.
 More importantly, it is very treatable.
-At Psychology Houston, PC, we are able to accurately identify and target specific anxiety with validated treatment protocols.
-Clients are taught to recognize, tolerate, and manage their anxiety by facing anxiety-provoking situations, to manage their reactions, and eventually to successfully tolerate and conquer their anxiety.
+At Psychology Houston, PC, we specialize in identifying specific anxiety disorders and applying the most effective treatment interventions.
+Most commonly, interventions for anxiety include teaching clients to systematically approach anxiety-provoking situations, to manage their reactions, and eventually to successfully tolerate and conquer their anxiety.

 Child and Adolescent Anxiety

-Interventions for children with anxiety are much like that for adults, but with child-friendly language and interaction.
+Anxiety in children is treated similarly to that of adults, but with child-friendly language and interaction.
 As with treatment for adults, all interventions are solution-focused and grounded in research, but also typically involve parent training and coaching.
 CBT skills are taught in a friendly and fun atmosphere resulting in the reduction of childhood anxiety.
 Common childhood anxiety issues treated at Psychology Houston, PC include: social anxiety, test anxiety, separation anxiety, specific phobias and difficulties coping with life stress.
 Our goals for your child are to reduce symptoms of anxiety and improve social, academic, and emotional functioning.

 Child and Adolescent Treatment (outside of anxiety)